Family remembers 14-year-old's dreams before LAPD shooting

 The officer holding the rifle fired, police said.

 The 24-year-old suspect, Daniel Elena Lopez, died at the scene.
-Also killed was Orellana-Peralta who was hiding with her mother inside a dressing room.
-Her mother's screams can be heard in the video.
+Soledad Peralta's screams can be heard in the video.

 “At this preliminary phase of the investigation, it is believed that the victim was struck by one of the rounds fired by an officer at the suspect,” police Capt.
 Stacy Spell said in the posted video.
 Police believe the bullet skipped off the floor and struck the dressing room wall.